-Glossary of terms for Home Loans
+Glossary of common home loan terms

-Appraised value is the estimate of the value of a property which is being used as security for a loan.
+This is the estimate of the value of a property which is being used as security for a loan.

-Conveyancing is the legal process for the transfer of ownership of real estate.
+This is the legal process for the transfer of ownership of real estate.

-Disbursements are the incidental costs incurred by a solicitor when acting for a client, e.g. searches, certificates, past records, etc.
+These are the incidental costs incurred by a solicitor when acting for a client, e.g. searches, certificates, past records, etc.

-Draw down refers to the transfer of money from a lending institution to the borrower before or after the loan has settled.
+This refers to the transfer of money from a lending institution to the borrower before or after the loan has settled.

 If this feature is available on your home loan, you can make extra repayments that will reduce your interest.